Category: Leadership and Self-Organization

 Sociocratic principles and practices are based on each individual developing leadership skills and sharing the responsibilities of power and decision-making that democracy lacks.
 What is leadership?
 How do we all become leaders?
 How do we support leaders?
 How does leadership depend on followership?

 Elinor Ostrom’s Governing the Commons published in 1990 reports decades of research on community sharing.
 It is not a book, however, that can be recommended to everyone, perhaps not anyone who isn’t interested in a tenured position in a university.
 I do have it on my bookshelf and I did read it, so I speak from experience.
 I also had tenure at a University so I recognize the genre.
 As a presentation of data from… Read More . . .
-“Ostrom’s Eight Rules for Successfully Governing a Commons”
+“Ostrom’s Eight Rules for Successfully Governing a Commons” In order to ensure equality and freedom, the core democratic values, sociocracy requires that policy decisions be made with the consent of those delegated to implement them.
+Policy decisions are confusing to many people because as citizens and employees, we are rarely asked to make them.
+Policy decisions are those that determine how we will act in the future.
+How will we do this?
+What will guide our actions?

 A fabulous 3-minute video by Derek Sivers on how to start a movement.